Many disputes concern deposit issues. In this article, DIGURA gives you some tips to get most of your deposit refunded.

 Dispute about deposit

-Typically, we see that the landlord and tenant do not agree on what should be repaired in the residence, or the price of these improvements.
-The landlord thus withholds the amount of the deposit (or the entire deposit), which the landlord considers to be used for renovation upon the tenant departure.
-If you take your case to the rent committee and they rule in your favor, the landlord is obliged to refund part or all of the deposit depending on the circumstances of the case.
-Until this time, the landlord can withhold your deposit.
-Of course, it’s not a fun situation, if you Must move in a new apartment where you could use all or part of your “old” deposit to pay the “new” deposit.
+If you take your case to the rent committee and they rule in your favour, the landlord is required to refund a portion or all of your deposit, depending on the circumstances of the case.
+The landlord may withhold your deposit until this time.
+Of course, it’s not a pleasant situation if you’re about to move into a new apartment and you’ll be able to use all or part of your “old” deposit to pay for the “new” deposit.

 Get legal advice and avoid being deceived

 This topic can be very complicated as a tenant.
 The above is to be seen as a general guidance and not as downright legal advice.
 We always recommend that you contact us to ensure that you get the proper necessary legal advice that is relevant for your specific case.

 You can get help with this topic but also any other matters you may have.
 Unfortunately, we see many tenants that are being deceived.
 Often, they miss out on a lot of money – anything from a couple thousands to 30-40,000 kroner.
 Imagine what else you could spend the money on.

 At DIGURA we are always available and easy to reach, you have your own legal advisor, and best of all you only pay if we win your case.
 Therefore, it is risk free for you to get help from us.